kshmatov/nandemu-fsharp/readme.md

 ## Usage
 ```
-$ nandvm.exe [programm_file_path]
+$ nandvm.exe [/h] [/t <value>] [/d] [programm_file_path]
 ```
+- /h - show help message adn exit
+- /d - enable DEBUG mod, optional, default false
+- /t <value> - set cpu tick duration to <value> ms, where value is integer, optional, default 10
+- file_name - path and file name of programm to run, optional.
+If parameter is empty, sample programm will be executed.
+Only one file will be executed

-Programm file is optional, VM expects any programm in "hack" format, see NAND to Tetris course or samples/rect.hack.
-If no filename is given VM will run sample programm wich computes 2 + 3 and store result in D-register.
+VM expects any programm in "hack" format, see NAND to Tetris course or samples/rect.hack.
+Built-in sample programm will computes 2 + 3 and store result in D-register.

-I plan to add flags for debug mode and tick duration later.
+There is lack of error handling in CPU cycle, so some urgent error messages possible.
+Will fix this later

 ## Info